 If you’ve already savoured Siem Reap’s mouth-watering street food and relished dinner in one of the city’s favourite Khmer restaurants, you might find yourself craving more familiar fare.
 Whether it’s food from home, a change from the local cooking or a new cuisine altogether, our list will help you navigate the very best of Siem Reap’s international restaurants.

 This hip lounge and restaurant unifies Asian and Western cuisines.
-The restaurant has an open kitchen and a sophisticated setting for breakfast, lunch, and dinner.
+The restaurant has an open kitchen and a sophisticated setting for (a la carte) breakfast, lunch, and dinner.
 The bright and modern lounge overlooks the swimming pool and is the ideal spot to relax with a cocktail from the bar.
-Enjoy a refreshing pomelo and prawn salad, the Goby fish in caramelised palm sugar, or a sizzling hot and spicy seafood soup.
-Reserve a table for the family at the popular Sunday brunch and pool events, and sample a number of fresh juices to accompany your choice of food, as well as a visit to the salad bar.
+Enjoy a refreshing carpaccio or burrata salad, freshly caught mekong lobsters, or a creamy green pea soup.

 Address: #1705, Korean-Cambodian Friendship Road 30

 Opening Hours: Monday – Sunday from 6am to 11pm